United States occupation of Haiti: Background

-By the 1890s, Haiti became reliant on importing most of its goods from the United States while it exported the majority of its production to France.
-The Roosevelt Corollary also affected Haiti's relationship with the United States.
-By 1910, President William Howard Taft attempted to introduce American businesses to Haiti in order to deter European influence and granted a large loan to Haiti to pay off foreign debts, though this proved to be fruitless due to the size of the debt.
+By the 1890s, Haiti became reliant on importing most of its goods from the U.S. while it exported the majority of its production to France.
+The Roosevelt Corollary, which instituted an interventionist attitude in U.S. foreign policy towards Latin America, also affected relations with Haiti.
+By 1910, President William Howard Taft attempted to introduce U.S. businesses to Haiti in order to deter European influence and granted a large loan to Haiti to pay off its foreign debt, though this proved to be fruitless due to the size of the debt.

 German presence

-The United States was not concerned by France's influence, though German influence in Haiti raised concern.
-Germany had intervened in Haiti, including the Lüders affair in 1897, and had been influencing other Caribbean nations during the previous few decades.
-Germany had also become increasingly hostile to United States domination of the region under the Monroe Doctrine.
+The U.S. was not concerned with French influence in Haiti, though German influence raised concern.
+Germany had previously intervened in Haiti, including the Lüders affair in 1897, and had been influencing neighboring Caribbean nations during the previous few decades.
+Germany had also become increasingly hostile to U.S. dominance of the region under the Monroe Doctrine.

-The United States' concern over Germany's ambitions was mirrored by apprehension and rivalry between American businessmen and the small German community in Haiti, which although numbering only about 200 in 1910 wielded a disproportionate amount of economic power.
-German nationals controlled about eighty percent of the country's international commerce.
-They owned and operated utilities in Cap-Haïten and Port-au-Prince, including the main wharf and a tramway in the capital, and also had built the railway serving the Plain of the Cul-de-Sac.
+U.S. concern over German ambitions was mirrored by apprehension and rivalry between American businessmen and the small German community in Haiti, which, although numbering only about 200 in the year 1910, wielded a disproportionate amount of economic power.
+German nationals owned and operated utilities in Cap-Haïtien and Port-au-Prince, including the main wharf and a tramway in the capital, and also had built the railway serving the Plain of the Cul-de-Sac.

-The German community was more willing to integrate into Haitian society than any other group of Caucasian foreigners, including the more numerous French.
-Some Germans had married into Haiti's most prominent mixed-race families of African-French descent.
-This enabled them to bypass the constitutional prohibition against foreigners owning land.
-The German residents retained strong ties to their homeland and sometimes aided the German military and intelligence networks in Haiti.
-They also served as the principal financiers of the nation's numerous revolutions, floating loans at high interest rates to the competing political factions.
+The German community was more willing to integrate into Haitian society than any other group of European foreigners, including the more numerous French.
+Some Germans had married into Haiti's most prominent mulatto families of African-French descent, enabling them to bypass the constitutional prohibition against foreigners owning land.
+German residents retained strong ties to their homeland and sometimes aided German military and intelligence networks in Haiti.
+They also served as the principal financiers of Haiti's numerous revolutions, floating loans at high interest rates to the competing political factions.

-In the lead-up to World War I, the strategic importance of Haiti, along with the German influence there, worried President Wilson, who feared a German presence near the Panama Canal Zone.
+In the lead-up to World War I, the strategic importance of Haiti, along with the German influence there, worried U.S. President Woodrow Wilson, who feared a German presence near the Panama Canal Zone.